JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Current Industry Review.md

 - Preferred flatmate option that includes gender, age, occupation
 - Pictures of the flats with a user who has a score that is based on things like verified data, including bank and personal details

-<p>&nbsp;&nbsp;&nbsp;&nbsp;Badi was similar to spareoom, but both failed to make the process of finding a housemate fun, which we will aim to deliver in our project.
+<p>Badi was similar to spareoom, but both failed to make the process of finding a housemate fun, which we will aim to deliver in our project.
 </p>

 <h3 align="center"> <b> Tinder </b> </h3>